dme65/pySOT/docs/options.rst

     * dim: Dimensionality
     * num_pts: Number of points in the design
 - Required methods
-    * generate_points(): Returns an experimental design of size num_pts x dim where num_pts is the number of points in the initial design, which was specified when the object was created.
+    * generate_points(lb, ub, int_var): Returns an experimental design of size num_pts x dim where num_pts is the number of points in the initial design, which was specified when the object was created.
+You can supply lb, ub, and int_var to have the design mapped before it's scored instead of having the rounding take place in the strategy.

 The following experimental designs are supported: